-How to fix it: Perform an audit of all your website pages and double check to make sure each one contains a lead conversion opportunity.
-For maximum benefit, place all forms on landing pages behind calls-to-action.
+How to fix it: Perform an audit of all your website pages and double-check to make sure each one contains a lead conversion opportunity.
+For maximum benefit, place all forms on landing pages behind calls to action.

 2. Your lead conversion opportunities may be too hard to find.

-I’m going to guess the answer is “yes” to that one, but when it comes to conversion opportunities that are hidden in website footers, behind calls-to-action that don’t appear clickable, or are only available in links hidden deep in text, the answer is a resounding no: if your conversion opportunities can’t be found, chances are, they’re not going to work.
+I’m going to guess the answer to that one is yes, but when it comes to conversion opportunities that are hidden in website footers, behind calls to action that don’t appear clickable, or in links hidden deep in text, the answer is a resounding no: If your conversion opportunities can’t be found, chances are, they’re not going to work.

-How to fix it: Make sure your calls-to-action visually stand out from the page on which they’re located.
+How to fix it: Make sure your calls to action visually stand out from the page on which they’re located.
 Craft them in your website accent color or use an eye-catching image or design to help them attract more clicks.

-3. Your call-to-action message may not be compelling enough.
+3. Your call to action message may not be compelling enough.

 “Check this out when you get a chance” may sound friendly, but it doesn’t make a strong argument for why someone should spend their time and click on your call to action.

-4. Your landing pages may not be well optimized.
+4. Your landing pages may not be well-optimized.